satwikkansal/ibm_iot_example/blog/draft.md

 # Developing an IoT system with IBM Cloud

-This article walks through different components involved in a typical IoT project through a simple IoT project.
-We'll cover various aspects of an IoT system like architecture-design, analytics, security, and device management.
+This article walks through different components involved in a typical IoT system while implementing a simple IoT project.
+We'll cover some important aspects of an IoT system like architecture-design, analytics, security, and device management.

-**Prerequisites**: The code snippets in the article assume familiarity with Python and a basic understanding of network protocols.
+**Prerequisites**: The code snippets assume familiarity with Python and a basic understanding of network protocols.

-## About the applicaiton
+## About the project

-The application that we're trying to set the infrastructure for in the post is a door-monitoring-system.
-Since this post is more oriented towards architecture and design, to minimize fiddling with hardware, pins, and wires, we'll be simply using a smartphone device as a proxy for the collection of discrete hardware sensors.
-I have an old android phone, which consists of Accelerometer, Proximity Sensor, and light intensity sensor.
+The IoT project that we'll attempt to build is a Door Monitoring System.
+The post will be more oriented towards architecture and design, and to minimize fiddling with hardware, pins, and wires, we'll use a smartphone device as a proxy for the collection of discrete hardware sensors.
+I'll use my old Android phone during development, which consists of Accelerometer, Proximity Sensor, and light intensity sensor.
 Most smartphones (even the quite old ones) will have these basic sensors.
-That's why a real smartphone will serve as a good alternative for actual sensors for this post.
+That's why a real smartphone will serve as a good alternative for actual sensors.

-Our door-monitoring-system comprises of the sensor (smartphone) attached to the doors, which will keep recording different parameters value.
-These sensor values can be used to trigger different actions, and the collected data can be used for analytics.
+Our Door Monitoring System comprises of the sensor (smartphone) attached to the doors, which will keep recording different parameters value.
+These values can be used to trigger different actions, and the collected data can be used to perform analytics.

 ## The IoT architecture